ghsaboias/jarvis-voice-assistant/README.md

-# Mac Voice Assistant
+# Jarvis Assistant

-This project is a simple voice assistant designed for macOS.
+This project is a voice assistant named Jarvis, designed for macOS.
 It uses speech recognition and text-to-speech to interact with your computer.
 The assistant can perform tasks such as:

 - Opening new tabs in Brave Browser
 - Navigating to websites